tslenter/RSX-RSC/README.md

 RSCX / MRT
 RSCX / LIQUID
 ```

+A waves account is needed to recieve RSCX tokens.

 ### 15.5 Funds
 All donations and other funds will be used to cover cost of this project and to improve tests/plugins/core scripts.
 The roadmap will display new functions or products.
 Check https://www.remotesyslog.com for more information.